geudde/attic-chest/pages/03.season-2/01.meeting-13/06.p-to-o/docs.md

 taxonomy:
     category:
         - docs
-visible: true
+visible: false
 ---

 <div class="author">Communicated by Mr R. Kay</div>

 &emsp;Says a P to an O,
-&emsp;On the hat of a Beau,
+&emsp;On the hat of a beau,
 Which long had defied stormy weather,
 &emsp;In sooth lovely O,
 &emsp;The cause I’d fair know,